glaukommatos/pairest/README.md

   name: Brian Lai
   email: brian.lai@asynchrony.com
   key_name: brian.lai

 ```

+Pairest will look for keys under ~/.ssh/, so the key name refers to the name of a key file in the ~/.ssh/ directory.

 As of right now, this isn't linked into any $PATH by default, so you'll need to do that yourself until it's packaged as a gem.